mattwinkler/myapplications/twitter-kinesis-streaming/README.md

 ### Kinesis:

 To begin with, run `make-stream.py`.
-If everything is set up correctly, you should be able to see the stream with the name specified in the [AWS-KINESIS] section of `config.ini`.
+If everything is set up correctly, you should be able to see the stream with the name specified in the [AWS-KINESIS] section of `config.ini` appear in the AWS Console.

 ### DynamoDB: